filakhtov/gentoo-use-docs/sys-libs/glibc.md

 Pass the `--with-selinux` option to the configure script.
 Enable proper AVC denial handling for the `nscd` and provide an ability to set file contexts for the `makedb`.

 This flag should only ever be toggled system-wide, e.g. as part of the SELinux-enabled Portage profile.

+### static-libs
+Normally, a static version of glibc-provided libraries are built and installed into the system, and so when this flag is enabled nothing is done.
+However, when this flag is disabled, statically linked libraries will be removed before installing the package into the system.

+It is recommended to keep this flag enabled, because a lot of other packages require static libraries.

 ### ssp
 Pass the `--enable-stack-protector=all` (`no` when the flag is disabled) option to the configure script.
 Build all glibc libraries using the GCCs stack protection features to detect and prevent stack overruns.